camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

   Returns: {{ What's in the response and how to use it }}
   Requires: {{ Data needed, e.g. "customerId from context" }}
 ```
-This template is **not mandatory**.
+This template is not mandatory.
 It may be adapted, shortened, or omitted where the operation’s purpose is already unambiguous from its `operationId`, parameter names, and response schema — for example, simple, side-effect-free, parameter-light operations like `getHealth` or `getRoamingStatus`.
 In such cases, a brief description such as`"Returns the service health status"` or `"Returns the current roaming status and the country information"` is sufficient.

-The fuller template remains **expected** for operations that:
+The fuller template remains expected for operations that:
 - Take meaningful input,
 - Have side effects,
 - Return complex data requiring interpretation,